paulbradshaw/MED7373-Data-Journalism/mapping/flourishpoints.md

 If you switch back to the *Preview* view now, you should see a series of dots scattered across the region you downloaded.

-However, all of those dots will be the same colour - and you still have a legend showing a colour scheme for Apple, Cherry and Pear, and the shape of London in the bottom right corner.
+However, all of those dots will be the same colour - and a globe in the bottom right corner.

 If you don't want to colour-code each point, you can simply turn off the legend and shape by customising the map settings (see the section below).
 If you do, however, this is how to do it...

 ## Creating the category table

 Switch back to the *Data* view and go to the *Categories* table.

-You will see that this is where 'Apple', 'Cherry' and 'Pear' are being pulled from: they are in column A.

 You now need to change this data to reflect the categories in your data.